dcromie/PoC-DCI-Multisite-DES/README.md

 ## 🚀 Description and Objective

-Use this space to provide clarity around what the objective of the PoC is and what the end result of successfully running through the exercise should look like.
+Walking through this example of how to leverage the new Multi-Site DCI functionality present in Dell Enterprise SONiC 4.0+ should get you familiar with building out L2 extension connectivity between datacenters enabling you to adopt these concepts into your production builds.

 ## 📋 Requirements

-Be sure to list requirements for building and utilizing the example PoC code here.
-This can include details such as languages / libraries / tools that must be used as well as what platforms the code has been validated to run on (Linux, MacOS, Windows, etc.) Additional details may be added in the README under the src folder.
+  * GNS3 / EVE-NG virtual environment or physical hardware
+  * Dell Enterprise SONiC 4.0 or newer (virtual image for virtual environment or Enterprise-licensed version for hardware)

 ## 👏 How to Contribute

 We welcome contributions to the project.
-Please reference the CONTRIBUTING guide for more details.
+Please reference the [CONTRIBUTING](https://github.com/Dell-Networking/PoC-Index/blob/main/CONTRIBUTING.md) guide in the PoC-Index repo for more details (this guide is common across Dell Networking PoC projects).